 Jay Garrick appeared as a main character in Flash season 2.
 Though Teddy Sears portrayed him for most of the season, it turns out Sears was secretly Zoom.
 The real Jay Garrick was played by John Wesley Shipp, who played Barry Allen in the 90s Flash show, and who also plays Barry's dad, Henry Allen in the current series.

 Eobard Thawne was the first “Reverse Flash,” a man from the future who traveled back in time to meet his hero, Barry Allen.
 Driven insane by the revelation that he was destined to become a villain, and having used plastic surgery to become Allen’s spitting image, Thawne attacked Central City, masquerading as Allen before being defeated by Wally West.

 Thawne later traveled back in time again, this time trying to prevent Allen from becoming Flash in the first place.
 When this failed, Thawne went back in time, and framed Allen’s father for the murder of his mother.
 This action lead directly to Flashpoint, which saw Allen and Thawne fighting throughout the timestream, leading to the DC reboot known as the "New 52."

-Thawne has continued to menace Barry Allen into the "New 52," assembling a team of Speed Force-touched criminals to take him down.
+Thawne has continued to menace Barry Allen into the "New 52" and "Rebirth."

 He was also the "big bad" of Flash season 1.